September 20, 2016 / Reena Kansal

 My day usually starts with my multiple reminders to my daughter to get ready— a nice nudge that quickly escalates to a frantic “We are late!
 Get ready!”
 But today was special.
 My daughter quickly jumped out of bed and got ready in her new dress without even a single prompt.
 What had inspired this change?
 Her eagerness to get to school!
 It was the first day of kindergarten!
 Excited by the opportunity to learn new things, she was soon racing off to the classroom.

 I also recently had a back-to-school moment of my own.
 I had volunteered to facilitate a 90-minute training for the first time.
 Sure, I had given many presentations in the past— most of them during my consulting and product management days.
 Usually these presentations involved lots of data.
 I spent most of those presentations reviewing analyses and providing recommendations for five to ten senior managers.
 But these presentations were never 90 minutes long, let alone with 50 individuals in the audience.
 In addition, my topic was new to both my audience and me, so I had to become a topic expert quickly yet present only the most valuable information for the audience.

 Similar to my daughter, I needed to learn.
-In my case, I had to learn a new style for this upcoming presentation.
+In my case, I had to learn a new style and new presentation strategies.

 With the help of storytelling tools and coaching from Esther Choy, I was able to create an engaging presentation that left my audience speechless.
-Here are 5 tips that helped me shape my presentation.
+Here are 5 presentation strategies that helped me shape my presentation.